 Surgical or radiologic procedures

-If you plan to have surgery or a radiology procedure that uses iodine contrast, you should stop taking metformin 48 hours before the procedure.
-These procedures can slow the removal of metformin from your body, raising your risk of lactic acidosis.
-You should resume taking metformin after the procedure only when your kidney function tests are normal.
+If you plan to have surgery or a radiology procedure that uses iodine contrast, you’ll need to stop taking metformin before the procedure.
+These procedures can slow the removal of metformin from your body, increasing your risk of lactic acidosis.
+Talk with your doctor about the specific time when you should stop taking metformin.

 - What side effects should I watch out for?

 - Am I at high risk for lactic acidosis?

 - Is there another medication I could take that might cause fewer side effects?